Lunastellia/Challenger-Among-Us/README.md

 Download the zip at the top of the page
 Extract files and open the folder "Challenger-Among-Us-Launcher" Execute (right click + Run to Administrator) Launcher.exe to download/Update the game!
+(Using Patchkit service for auto Update files, it is tempoary, we are creating a custom launcher + download server for the next updates.)

 # /!\ Bugs Reported (we are working on it)
 - The timelord doesn't work (the "break" button remains even if the timelord dies and he can use it during the meetings) i don't advise you to use this role !